Satya Widya Yudha

-Satya Widya Yudha (SWY) is currently a Member of the National Energy Council of the Republic of Indonesia (DEN-RI) for the 2020-2025 period, after being proposed and appointed by the President of the Republic of Indonesia with the approval of the Indonesian Parliament.
+Satya Widya Yudha (SWY) is a member of the National Energy Council of the Republic of Indonesia (DEN-RI) for the period of 2020-2025, after being proposed and appointed by the President of the Republic of Indonesia with the approval of the Indonesian Parliament.

-The National Energy Council or DEN is a national, independent institution, consisting of leadership and members, and chaired by the President of the Republic of Indonesia, with the Deputy Chair being the Vice President of the Republic of Indonesia, and the Daily Chair being held by the Minister of Energy and Mineral Resources.
-Members of the National Energy Council consist of 15 people, namely 7 (seven) Ministers (Minister of Bappenas, Minister of Finance, Minister of Industry, Minister of Forestry & Environment, Minister of Agriculture, Minister of Research and Technology / Chair of the National Agency for Research and Innovation) and eight people from Stakeholders representing stake holders / stakeholders in the energy sector.

 From October 2014 to February 2018 he served as Vice Chairman of Commission VII of the House of Representatives of the Republic of Indonesia—overseeing energy, mineral resources, environment, forestry, research and technology.
-He currently serves as Vice Chairman of Commission I overseeing defense, foreign affairs, communication and informatics, and intelligence from March 2018- September 2019.
-He is also the chairman of the Green Economy and Alternative Energy Caucus (GEC) of the House of Representatives.
-The GEC consists of members of Parliament from various political parties and commissions who are concerned with the environment and sustainable development.
-He is also Chairman of the Indonesia-India Bilateral Cooperation Group of the House of Representatives.
-He has had more than 23 years of experience in the oil and gas industry, both in Indonesia and overseas.
+He served as Vice Chairman of Commission I overseeing defense, foreign affairs, communication, informatics and intelligence from March 2018 to September 2019.
+He is also the chairman of the Green Economy and Alternative Energy Caucus (GEC) of the House of Representatives, as well as the Indonesia-India Bilateral Cooperation Group of the House of Representatives.

 Satya Widya Yudha served as a member of the House of Representatives for the period of 2009–2014, representing the Golkar party and the East Java IX constituency, which comprises the regencies of Tuban and Bojonegoro.
 Within Golkar, Satya Widya Yudha once served as Vice Secretary-General of the Central Executive Board for Energy and Natural Resources, as well as Head of Natural Resources in the party's daily executive board.
-He was also once Vice Treasurer of the Golkar Party’s Central Executive Board.
+He was once Vice Treasurer of the Golkar Party’s Central Executive Board.

 Early life and family

 SWY was born in Kediri City, East Java Province on November 10, 1961.
 SWY is married to Diah Ambarsari and had two children, namely Dyah Roro Esti Widya Putri.
 Diah Ambarsari had completed her Masters education at Imperial College London, and graduated in 2017.
 Satya Hangga Yudha Widya Putra, has completed his Masters education at New York University (NYU) and graduated in 2017.
-At this time Satya and his wife reside in Pondok Indah, South Jakarta, Jakarta, Indonesia.
+Yudha currently resides in Pondok Indah, South Jakarta, Jakarta, Indonesia with his wife.